 Registration Fee & Deposit

-Upon completion of registration, a yearly flat rate registration fee of $25 and your tuition deposit will be due.
+Upon completion of registration, an annual registration fee of $25 and your tuition deposit will be due.
 Your deposit of $141 will go towards your December tuition.
 If you are unable to complete the school year, we will keep your deposit.
 For more information view our Registration Policy.

 Visit our Registration Form to sign your child(ren) up for this program.